 Play Chess Online Against Computer Opponents

-A few days ago we launched a new chess game, but did so in quite a muted manner as it was necessary to take the time to see how well it performed for users of this site.
-There was clearly no need to take down the old page as many people will have bookmarked it already and may in fact prefer the old game.
+A few days ago we launched a new chess game but did so in quite a muted manner as it was necessary to take the time to see how well it performed for users of this site.
+There was clearly no need to take down the old page as many people will have bookmarked it already and may, in fact, prefer the old game.
 However, now we are satisfied that the new game performs well it is time to give it a bit more prominence.
 This link will take you to our new page to play chess against computer opponents.
 The new chess game is stronger and also allows for online human versus human play.
 Overall, I believe it offers a better experience for all types of player.

 Other Game Feedback

-While listening to feedback we have received over the original chess game a few other things became apparent.
+While listening to feedback we have received about the original chess game a few other things became apparent.
 Some players were reporting “bugs” that actually weren’t.
 Specifically that the game would not let them castle, or that the game was performing illegal captures using pawns.
 An experienced player will probably recognise just from this description that in fact a player could not castle either because they had already moved a king or rook, the proposed move would require moving across a threatened square or similar.
-Likewise with the pawn captures, many players have not heard of en passant and so the computer moves appear to break the rules.
+Likewise, with the pawn captures, many players have not heard of en passant and so the computer moves appear to break the rules.
 While it was never my intention to provide online chess tutorials here at computer chess online it is perhaps time that I provide some basic instruction on the rules of the game in an effort to reduce gamers frustration at what they believe to be cheating by the computer.

 The Future for Computer Chess Online